ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 	* If you prefer to use a larger image for the button, there is a PNG image available that is twice the size of the original.
 You can change the path of the external button image that is used in the snippet to `https://bluemix.net/deploy/button_x2.png`.

-	* If you prefer to store the image locally, you can download the image and store it in your Git repository.
+	* If you prefer to store the image locally, you can download the image and store it in your Git repo.
 Adjust the path to use the relative location of the image.

 	* If you want to use a translated version of the button, you can reference it remotely or download it from [ftp://public.dhe.ibm.com/cloud/bluemix/deploy_button ![External link icon](../../icons/launch-glyph.svg "External link icon")](ftp://public.dhe.ibm.com/cloud/bluemix/deploy_button){:new_window}.

 ##Repository considerations for the button {: #button-repo}

-Review these considerations for the repository that you will use in your Deploy to Bluemix button.
+Review these considerations for the repo that you will use in your Deploy to Bluemix button.

 <ul>
-<li>A <code>manifest.yml</code> is not required to be in your repository.
+<li>A <code>manifest.yml</code> is not required to be in your repo.
 However, if your app requires other services to run, you must provide a manifest file that declares those services.

 With the manifest file, you can specify:
     <ul>